krisinky/gettingandcleaningdataproject/CodeBook.md

 ###Getting and Cleaning Data Course Project

-* Load a data set from multiple files.
+* Read multiple data files.
 * Combine files into one data set
 * Use the descriptive activity names to name the activities in the dataset.
 * Clean up variable names to make them more readable